-"Inclusionary Illiberal State and Exclusionary Democracy: The Old and New Politics of Protecting Mothers in Japan" (Working paper) "Does Christianity Promote Liberal Democracy?
+"Does Christianity Promote Liberal Democracy?
 Evidence from Japan" (working paper, with M. Ogawara)

 "The Non-Linear Process of Institutional Change: The Bank of Japan Reform and Its Aftermath" (with A.J.
 Lukauskas), Japanese Journal of Political Science vol. 7 no. 2 (Summer, 2006): 1-26.